directus/guides/get-started-building-a-sveltekit-website-with-directus/index.md

 ## APIs

 There are two simple requests in this example worth noting.
 The first is in `index.json.js` and the other in `[id].json.js`.
-If you'd like to see these, here are links to [index.json.js](https://github.com/directus/examples/blob/main/sveltekit/src/routes/index.json.js) and [$id.json.js](https://github.com/directus/examples/blob/main/sveltekit/src/routes/articles/%5Bid%5D.json.js) on Github.
+If you'd like to see these, here are links to [index.json.js](https://github.com/directus/examples/blob/main/sveltekit/src/routes/index.json.js) and [$id.json.js](https://github.com/directus/examples/blob/main/sveltekit/src/routes/articles/%5Bid%5D.json.js) on GitHub.
 However, please note that the Directus API is exhaustive for any database linked.

 Directus uses [Database Mirroring](https://docs.directus.io/getting-started/introduction/#database-mirroring) to dynamically generate REST endpoints and a GraphQL schema based on the connected database's architecture.
 This means the REST and the GraphQL APIs _will both fit any project with any database schema, out of the box_.
 Learn more in the [API Reference](https://docs.directus.io/reference/introduction/).